Friday, October 16, 2015

 Anyway, the very first lesson I taught covered Abraham's journey to Canaan up to the destruction of Sodom and Gomorrah.
 It's a very interesting story in many respects.
 Of course, the verses selected by the diocese or whoever selects these things left out all the most salacious stuff.
-For example, as Abraham is traveling around with his wife Sarah, whenever a king or potentate or whoever asks, "Who's that woman with you, your wife?"
+For example, as Abraham is traveling around with his wife Sarah, whenever some potentate asks, "Is that your wife?"
 Abraham always comes back with, "Wife?
 Heck no. She's just my sister."
-And then Abraham sits outside the tent or city gates or whatever, twiddling his thumbs, while Sarah and the potentate get better acquainted inside.
+And then Abraham sits outside the tent or city gates, twiddling his thumbs, while Sarah and the potentate get better acquainted inside.
 Then Abraham and Sarah go to the next city over where the same thing happens.
 Better, I suppose, then saying, "Heck yes, this is my wife!
 Hands off, buddy!" and getting whacked by the potentate's henchmen, but not the sort of thing you can explain to a bunch of six-year-olds.

 I'm not sure how much the class got out of the lesson, but they seemed to enjoy the part - or at least I enjoyed reading it - where Abraham wheedles God down on his threat to destroy Sodom and Gomorrah.
 That's what cool about God in the Old Testament, you could talk him into stuff.
 God's all set to rain down burning sulfur and brimstone, and Abraham's like, "Well, what if I can find fifty righteous men?
 Would you still do it?"
 And God's like, "Okay, if you find fifty righteous men, I won't do it."
 Then Abraham's like, "Well, what about forty-five righteous men?"
 And bit by bit, Abraham talks God Almighty into sparing the cities if he can find just ten righteous men.
 Oddly, though, there doesn't seem to be any record of Abraham actually looking for any righteous men, like taking out a personal ad: Aged Semite seeks ten righteous men to appease God's wrath, or something.
 Maybe Abraham wasn't really all that interested in saving Sodom and Gomorrah, he just wanted to see if he could out-negotiate God.